LM-Development/aks-sample/Samples/PublicSamples/RecordingBot/docs/tutorials/debug/2-certificate.md

 _C:\Certbot\live\recordingbot-local.example.com\privkey.pem_.

 > [!NOTE]
 > The output also displays a certificate expiration date.
-The steps to retrieve a certificate must
+If the certificate expires it is not
-> be performed again by this date at the latest, but can be performed earlier.
-If the certificate
+> valid anymore and debugging locally doesn't work anymore.
+To avoid this you can renew you're
-> expires it is not valid anymore and debugging locally doesn't work anymore.
+> certificate by redoing this and the following steps.

 ## Convert Certificate to pfx